MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-database-export.md

 2. In the **Allowed services** section of the shared access signature pane, select **Blob**, and clear the other options.
 3. In the **Allowed resource types** section, select **Container** and **Object**, and clear the other options.
 4. In the **Allowed permissions** section, mark **Read**, **Write**, **Delete**, and **Create**, and clear the other options.
 5. Select a start and end date and time for the SAS.
-A minimum expiration window of six hours from the initiation of the export is required.
+A minimum expiration window of 24 hours from the initiation of the export is required.

     > [!TIP]
     > It is a best practice to use near-term expiration for the account's SAS.
 To reduce risk of a compromised storage account, set the end date and time no later than what is needed for you to complete the database export operation.
+However, the SAS must be valid for a minimum of 24 hours.

 6. In the **Allowed protocols** section, select **HTTPS only**.
 7. Select **Generate SAS and connection string**.